rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 ### 8. Balance Quality with Pragmatism

-High software quality enables you to scale and also speed of delivery, however it is also possible to create too much overhead with code reviews, standardisation, and test coverage that it produces diminishing returns and improvement in quality reduces effectiveness instead.
+High software quality enables you to scale and also speed of delivery, however it is also possible to create too much overhead with code reviews, standardization, and test coverage that it produces diminishing returns and improvement in quality reduces effectiveness instead.
 Striking a balance is essential.

 **Establish a Sustainable Code Review Process**